“How long has it been since we’ve been able to get away from Newdell?” Flora asked. I was too busy gazing at the sunset over the open seas.

 “Now, now, ladies, Prince Kurt will greet all of you one at a time.
 Please be patient.”
 Perfect!
 This was my chance!
 All the girls scattered away as an Elven gentleman in a fancy suit shooed them off.
 I started to sneak in closer, though I tripped over this darned ball gown on my way over.
 I caught myself before I could hit the floor, but still, hope no one saw that.

-As I got closer I got a good glimpse at the prince.
-He was about average height, dirty blonde hair, fair skin, blue eyes– not too bad looking.
+As I got closer I got a good glimpse of the prince.
+He was about average height, dirty blonde hair, fair skin, brown eyes– not too bad looking.
 Not that it really mattered, but hey, he wasn’t ugly so that’s a plus.
 He was dressed in this deep purple getup with a cape and crown and everything.
 I’m betting those were his casual clothes.

 Alright, now that these girls were gone it was time to make my move.
 I continued to move in on prince charming over there when suddenly the Elf-man introduced him to another woman!
 Behind him, a line was starting to form!
 A huge one!
 I was never going to get my chance with him!
 He’ll have gone and married, had two kids, and a grandkid by the time I would have the opportunity to speak with him!
 Unless… I did it from the sidelines.
 I snuck in closer, but not by much.
 Just so I was in a good range of sight.